GrammaticalFramework/gf-wordnet/README.md

 ´masculine´, ´feminine´ or ´human´ gender.
 In some cases where the word is either masculine or feminine then it is further split into two senses.
 In those cases there is usually a different translation in Bulgarian.
+The information about which words refer to humans is based on the WordNet hierarchy.

+The verbs in the lexicon are also distinguished based on their valency, i.e. transitive, intransitive, ditransitive, etc. Currently the valency of a verb in a given sense is determined by its example.
+If there are no examples for a verb then all possible valencies that existed in the translation dictionary are retained.
+Later some of those might be edited.

+Some of the nouns and the adjectives are typically accompanied by prepositions and a noun phrase.
+In those cases they are classified as N2 and A2.
+This helps in parsing and also let us to choose the right preposition in every language.

 ## Treebank